Day 1: New Zealand – – Ho Chi Minh City

-Today, depart Australia for Ho Chi Minh City, Vietnam!
+Depart from Australia to Ho Chi Minh City, Vietnam.

 Day 2: Ho Chi Minh City

 On arrival, you will be met and transferred to the hotel for your check in.

 This morning is spent discovering Saigon with highlights such as, Notre Dame Cathedral, Post Office, War Remnant Museum and soaking up the atmosphere at Ben Thanh market, one of Ho Chi Minh’s liveliest areas.

 Afternoon is free of leisure for your own exploration.
 You may sign up for the following optional activity.